 10am - 12midday each day

-NOTE: Your child must have already attended a free Taster or Trial session or an after school club to attend this activity.
+NOTE: Your child must have previously attended a free Taster or Trial session or one of our clubs or courses to attend this activity.

 This fun and educational games coding course involves creating games using Scratch, Pixelmator and Garageband.
 Students are taught to build complete games using creative coding techniques, and are then encouraged to put into practice what they have learnt to add their own ideas or create their own game.

 Scratch games programming is at the heart of our Games Design courses.
 We use Scratch Desktop to build powerful interactive games, thereby giving our students a visual foothold in the concepts of coding.
 Scratch is powerful and scalable, allowing both simple coding exercises and the development of complex games.
 We teach all the components of object-orientated programming, the current industry standard approach.
 Students learn concepts and skills such as file management, animation, character and object control, and coding concepts such as event handlers, control statements, variables loops, properties and functions.
 These concepts and skills are industry standard and part of the Computing core curriculum in UK schools.